 Originally dubbed Digital Subscriber Loop, DSL is more commonly known today as Digital Subscriber Line.
 Line and loop both refer to the connection between the phone exchange and your home.
 The word "line" was adopted as a more consumer-friendly way of describing this connection.

-PC Magazine defines Digital Subscriber Line as: "A technology that increases the digital capacity of ordinary telephone lines (the local loops) into the home or office for the internet and TV service.
+PC Magazine defines Digital Subscriber Line as: "A technology that increases the digital capacity of ordinary analog signal or digital telephone lines (the local loops) into the home or office for the internet and TV service.
 Depending on the DSL version, speed is based on the distance between the customer and telco central office or telephone junction box."

 How Does DSL Internet Work?

-DSL is a communications technology which allows DSL internet service providers to utilize extra bandwidth available throughout phone wiring (typically made of copper).
+DSL is a communications technology which allows DSL internet service providers to utilize extra bandwidth available throughout telephone company wiring (typically made of copper wire).
 Because data signals travel at a higher frequency than voice signals, it is possible to send both via the same route.

-DSL internet works by sending a data request along the following route:
+DSL internet works by sending a digital data request instead of an analog signal along the following route:

 - Computer to phone line